 The link to Harris Poll Online is http://www.harrispollonline.com

 Survey Monkey Contribute

 Any payout you get from doing surveys on this site goes to a charitable organization of your choice.
-The surveys are for a really good cause and the upside to belonging to Survey Monkey Contribute is that it makes you a member of SurveyMonkey.com where you can create your own surveys.
-Very handy for a business or blogger to keep in touch with their followers and customers.
+The surveys are for a really good cause and the upside to belonging to Survey Monkey Contribute is that it makes you a member of SurveyMonkey.com and you can create your own surveys.
+Very handy for a business or for a blogger to keep in touch with their followers and customers.